BKWLD/decoy/docs/quick-start.md

 # Quick start

 This guide walks you through using Decoy to create a simple news article listing for your site.
+It is assumed that you've already [installed Decoy](index).

 ## Step 1 - Database migration